pyvista/pyvista-tutorial/README.md

 - Understand the basic class and data structure of PyVista.
 - Be familiar of the various filters and features of PyVista.
 - Know which Python libraries which are used and can be used by PyVista.
+We see this tutorial catering to anyone who wants to visualize data in any domain, and this ranges from basic Python users to advanced power users.

+1. Basic knowledge of Python to get started.
+Be able to install jupyterlab on your machine and be up and running.
+2. Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and other libraries that are compatible with PyVista, like `trimesh` or `meshio`.
+3. Advanced users will be familiar with GUI frameworks like Qt, VTK, and advanced data science.

 ### Tutorial Outline.